OriginQ/VQNET2.0-tutorial-en/source/rst/qml_demo.rst

             plt.show()

 .. figure:: ./images/eval_test.png
+   :width: 600 px
+   :align: center

+|

 2.Hybrid quantum classical transfer learning model
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 We apply a machine learning method called transfer learning to image classifier based on hybrid classical quantum network.
-We will write a simple example of integrating Pyqpanda with VQNet.

-Transfer learning is a mature artificial neural network training technology.
+We will write a simple example of integrating Pyqpanda with VQNet.Transfer learning is a mature artificial neural network training technology.
 It is based on general intuition, that is, if the pre trained network is good at solving a given problem, it can also be used to solve a different but related problem with only some additional training.

-`QTransferLearning Introduction to algorithm documents <../../../../../tutorials/QTransferLearning/QTransferLearning_demo.md>`_  ， `QTransferLearning Sample code <../../../../examples/qcnn_TransferLearning_test.py>`_ .

 Quantum partial circuit diagram are illustrated below:

 .. figure:: ./images/QTransferLearning_cir.png
+   :width: 600 px
+   :align: center

+|

 .. code-block::